 “Just something I need to take care of,” Joyce said, hiding the real reason on purpose.

 Joanne could detect some suspicious behaviors, but she nodded anyway.
 “All right.
 Remember we’re gathering at my house tonight.”

-Joyce nods and turns to leave.
+Joyce nodded and turned to leave.

-“As I was saying,” Kenny says excitedly.
+“As I was saying,” Kenny said excitedly.